sparkflows/sparkflows-docs/docs/tutorials/data-engineering/time-function.rst

    :alt: Convert To Timestamps
    :width: 100%

-Print the sample Dataset Results
+Prints the sample Dataset Result
 ---------------------------------

-It prints the results of the sample dataset available.
+It prints the result of the sample dataset available.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^